Stairs for Your Tiny Home

 • Pressure-treated lumber or decking boards

-• Screws, treads, and simple handrail if desired
+• Screws, treads, and a simple handrail if desired

 Why this option makes sense: